 All the major “Artifacts” or “Entities” in OSLC domains are concept resources.
 Examples are defects, tasks, products, physical parts or items, projects, users, tests cases requirements, plans and so on.
 Like all resources, concept resources have URLs.
 Except in a few technical and specialized scenarios, URLs of concept resources are used throughout the system.
 “Entities” are addressed in HTTP messages via their concept resource URLs.
 Links are typically established using the URL of a concept resource.

 The state (including the properties) of a concept resource can vary over time, or for other reasons.
-A versioned resource is a concept resource that keeps track of different states. a version resource is a resource that represents one specific state of a versioned resource.
+A versioned resource is a concept resource that keeps track of different states.
+A version resource is a resource that represents one specific state of a versioned resource.
 Not every past state is necessarily kept; a server may elide or discard states that are no longer referenced.

 Not all resource types need be versioned - for example, OSLC change requests are typically not versioned.
 OSLC configurations and components need not be versioned.